Category Management

 All sub-categories require focus and expertise as many services have specific pricing models and market characteristics.
 In the following example, we open up the level of sophistication.

-The HR category is becoming more thrilling and complex to manage as we deal with major changes in work life.
+The HR category is becoming more complex to manage as we deal with major changes in work life.
 Distance work allows us to source the best talent without geographical limitations.

 There is a trend in flexible employment models and freelancing that benefits both organizations and individuals.
 A highly specialized skillset is required to be successful in talent acquisition as new competence domains emerge.